This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Bake at 425 degrees for about 15 minutes, or until just cooked through.
-Remove the halibut and turn the broiler to high.
-Broil for 1 minute, until the cheese is lightly browned, being careful to not overcook.
-Serve warm.
+• Bake at 425℉ for about 15 minutes, or until just cooked through.
+To get the panko even more golden brown, turn the oven broiler to high heat and broil for about 1 minute, or until the topping is crisped.

 Notes

-• If you like a little bit of heat, add 1/4 teaspoon of red pepper flakes or sriracha to the mixture.
+• For extra spice, add 1/4 teaspoon of red pepper flakes or sriracha to the mayo mixture.

 Nutrition